-- 1. Several actors are involved in supervising and assessing the student's professional development, and all have their own duties, responsibilities and authorisations: the mentor, the shadow mentor and the mentor coordinator. - 2.
+- 1. Several actors are involved in supervising and assessing the student's professional development, and all have their own duties, responsibilities and authorisations: the mentor, the shadow mentor, the mentor coordinator and the longitudinal trajectory coordinators. - 2.
 The mentor assists the student in compiling the portfolio.
 To this end, the mentor will have a start-of-year meeting and regular progress meetings with the student.
-During these meetings, the mentor will discuss the student's competence development in relation to the standard applicable at that time, on the basis of the information in the portfolio.
+During these meetings, the mentor will discuss the student's professional development in relation to the standard applicable at that time, on the basis of the information in the portfolio.
 Further information on the mentor's role can be found in the Student Portal. - 3.
 In the event of any incompatibility of characters ("incompatibilité des humeurs") between the mentor and the student, either one can request an alternative pairing.
 Such a motivated request should be submitted to the mentor coordinator, who will issue a decision. - 4.
-Each mentor will be partnered with a shadow mentor, with whom the portfolio and specific cases of each student can be discussed (four-eye principle).
+Each mentor will be partnered with a shadow mentor, with whom the portfolio and specific cases of each student will be discussed (four-eye principle).
 Mentor and shadow mentor meet twice a year to discuss the portfolio/student progress.
 Feedback of the shadow mentor of the intermediate meeting is added to the portfolio. - 5.
 At the end of each course year of the bachelor's programme, the own mentor, in agreement with the shadow mentor, will perform the final assessment for each student.
 This assessment will be based on the mentor meetings and the performance of the student in the 3 components of professional development as mentioned in the assessment plan. - 6.
 The student will have the opportunity to add its view on this assessment. - 7.
 The mentor coordinator is an independent examiner who will follow-up, take care of calibration and mentor training and give advice to the mentor about 2 of the components (career reports and self-directed learning) to ensure a good alignment of the different portfolios. - 8.
-If there is a disagreement between the two mentors, or if the student disagrees with the assessment of the mentor, the mentor coordinator will formally assess professional development (third assessor) as part of P-competence.
+If there is a disagreement between the two mentors, or if the student disagrees with the assessment of the mentor, the mentor coordinator will formally assess professional development (third assessor) as part of P-competence. - 9.
+The longitudinal trajectory coordinators are responsible for the assessors that are assessing and providing feedback on the exam components of the longitudinal trajectory as mentioned in the assessment plans.
+The longitudinal trajectory coordinator is the examiner that will determine the decision as indicated in the longitudinal trajectory assessment plan.